svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Load regulation

-DAC output impedance is 3.4k for AD5781ARUZ which is irrelevant as bipolar mode requires an op-amp on the output anyway.
+DAC output impedance is 3.4k for AD5781ARUZ so buffer with an op-amp on the output.

 ## Vref connection